skaliaksei/Info/cv.md

 >  For this reason, I am looking for a company willing to offer me interesting projects and time to learn job technologies.
 I would offer my full commitment, and be a pleasant and friendly addition to your team.
 I am therefore currently looking for a job or an internship as a front- end developer.

-- #### Skills
+## Skills

-++== Technical ==++
+##### Technical
-Understanding basics developer tools.
+Understanding basics developer tools
--HTML/CSS
--JavaScript
+* HTML/CSS
+* JavaScript
--Version Control/Git
+* Version Control/Git
--React (basics)
+* React (basics)
--Responsive Design
+* Responsive Design
--Browser Developer Tools - VSCode, Sublime
+* Browser Developer Tools - VSCode, Sublime
+* Adobe Creative Suite
--Figma/ Photoshop/ 3ds max
+* Figma/ Photoshop/ 3ds max

-++== Soft ==++
+##### Soft
 Adaptability- ability to adapt to changing circumstances- it's normally for me.
 Good Communication- understanding my team members and supporting each other’s development work I’m continuing self education, taking courses on frontend, performing pet-projects, solving tasks on codewars and improving my skills.

 - #### Examples of the code
 at the Repository: [GitHub](http://github.com/skaliaksei/)